tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + As a developer using Nonna's Kitchen backend to build applications, I want to have search and filter functionality for a BlogPost so that I do not have to manually query the database.

 ### Recipes
-+ As a developer using Nonna's Kitchen backend to build applications, I want and endpoin to perform CRUD operations on a RECIPE so that I do not have query the database manually.
++ As a developer using Nonna's Kitchen backend to build applications, I want and endpoint to perform CRUD operations on a RECIPE so that I do not have query the database manually.
-+ As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **filter a recpie ** so that my users can see the data they want without me having to query the database manually.
++ As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **filter a recipe ** so that my users can see the data they want without me having to query the database manually.
 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **search recipes ** so that my users can see the data they want without me having to query the database manually.
 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to like a recipe so that I can have my users mark content they like without having to query the database manually.
-+ As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to comment on a recipe so that I can have my users shaire their opinions on content.
++ As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to comment on a recipe so that I can have my users share their opinions on content.
-+ As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint for users to rate a Recipe so that I can give them a way to evaulate content without having to query the database myself.
++ As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint for users to rate a Recipe so that I can give them a way to evaluate content without having to query the database myself.

 # Database Design
 ## Models
 The **User** model is an extension of the **AbstractUser** model from Django authorization app.
-The reason for doing so is to make it easier to customize the User model should the need arize.
+The reason for doing so is to make it easier to customize the User model should the need arise.
 In Django, it is exceedingly difficult, if not impossible, to modify the User object in the middle of a project without resetting the database.
 Using a custom model from the start, even if unmodified, should make future changes much less painful.

-settings.py was modified with the following setting so that django authorizaton uses this custom model.
+settings.py was modified with the following setting so that django authorization uses this custom model.
 ```
 AUTH_USER_MODEL = 'kitchen_user.User'
 ```

-The **AbstractLike** model encapsualtes the information common to all likes.
+The **AbstractLike** model encapsulates the information common to all likes.
 This model is marked as abstract so that a table will not be created for it.
-The owner field is one-to-many becuase a Like can have only one author but a User can have many Likes.
+The owner field is one-to-many because a Like can have only one author but a User can have many Likes.
 Other types of Like models can inherit from this model and add the fields needed.

 |AbstractLike ||
 |-----|----|